Kokoda95/MAP_EPI_Profiles/README.md

 # MALARIA EPI PROFILES
 This repository hosts a collaborative initiative to build a shared understanding on malaria transmission , control efforts and dynamics in the countries we support .
 The website is built with R  website bulider and r compiles and organizes both data and information from public sources, scientific research, grey literature, and expert insights.
 Using R scripts, we clean and process the data, analyze trends through statistical and spatial methods, and create interactive maps and visualizations.
-The repository, hosted online, provides a structured and accessible platform for regular updates, ensuring that insights are easily available for reference and decision-making.

 ---